Banking Checking Accounts

 • Customers rebuilding their banking relationship: If you had issues with traditional banks in the past, Chime's second-chance banking approach could offer a fresh start.
 Chime doesn't perform a ChexSystems check and has no minimum balance requirements.

-While Chime offers many benefits, it may not be the best fit for:
+While Chime offers many benefits, we wouldn't recommend it for the following people:

-• Savers with large balances: Chime Checking doesn’t earn interest, while Chime Savings earns 2.00% (as of Oct.
-25, 2023) APY, which isn’t a competitive rate.
+• Savers with large balances: Chime Checking doesn't earn interest, while Chime Savings earns 2.00% (as of Sept.
+9, 2024) APY, which isn't a competitive rate.
 If you have a substantial amount saved up, you might find better returns with a different high-yield savings account.
-Consider SoFi Checking and Savings, which offers up to 4.60% APY13 with direct deposit.
+Consider SoFi Checking and Savings, which offers up to 3.80% APY12 with direct deposit.

 • Those who need specialized banking services: If you need a joint bank account or require services like wire transfers, money orders, or cashier's checks, Chime's limited offering in these areas may be frustrating.
 I had to use a different bank when I needed to send an international wire transfer.